Step-by-step EPSG code normalization for mixed datasets Jump to heading

 • Require explicit grid shift files (NTv2, NADCON) when crossing legacy datum boundaries.

-• Block transformations that rely on unknown or approximate transformation methods.
+• Block transformations that rely on unknown or approximate transformation methods when positional accuracy is critical.

 Step 3: Deterministic Transformation and Axis Enforcement Jump to heading